snapshot-labs/sx-docs/protocol-sx-evm/space-controller-actions.md

 # Space controller actions

 In this section we will go over the actions that can be made by the Space Controller.
-Note that we use Open Zeppelin's [`OwnableUpgradable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/access/OwnableUpgradeable.sol) module to gate access to this functions, and therefore at the contract level we use the term `owner` instead of `controller`. &#x20;
+Note that we use Open Zeppelin's [`OwnableUpgradable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/access/OwnableUpgradeable.sol) module to gate access to these functions, and therefore at the contract level we use the term `owner` instead of `controller`. &#x20;

 ### Cancel a proposal